 I look forward to the next phase of this lounge as more and more people start flying domestically.
 And if you would like to see what I thought of the lounge pre-covid have a look at my previous review.

-Here are the two menus I reviewed:
+Here are the three menus I reviewed:

 For more information on my visits to airport lounges, don’t forget to follow me on Instagram.
 And I always love hearing from you so if you want personalised advice or consultancy services please reach out.